 Thankfully, I learned as I went along and using natural remedies is now second nature.
 So much so, that my kids often know what they need to use on themselves (my crunchy mama heart is beaming with pride).

 Have you ever been in a houseful of small children?
 It gets loud.
 And a little chaotic.
 Enter lavender essential oil.
 If I notice my kids are getting a little too crazy (sometimes before then), I’ll give them some lavender essential oil.
 We keep some in a handy roll-on bottle and they apply a small swipe to their foreheads.
 Thankfully, it doesn’t take long before they calm down.

 We also use this marvelous oil at bedtime to help everyone sleep.
 Lavender essential oil helps promote rest and calm, making it a fitting remedy to use when you or your kiddos are feeling a little restless.
 (Find 100% pure lavender essential oil here.)

 While I use this oil on my kids, this is one that I don’t let them apply themselves.
 Tea tree oil is quite potent and it’s important to make sure kids don’t accidentally ingest it (you know, by licking it).
 That said, it is a great remedy for ear aches.

-When my kids get ear aches, I apply a small amount around the affected ear – where it attaches to their heads.
+When my kids have ear discomfort, I apply a small amount around that ear – where it attaches to their heads.
 I use a pure essential oil that I have no problems with applying neat (not diluted), but if you have any question over the purity of your oils…dilute.
 Use 1 drop essential oil per 1 tbsp carrier oil like coconut oil.
 (Find pure organic tea tree essential oil here and unrefined coconut oil here.)